MWang93/Prepare/StatisticsforML.md

 #### 18. Peason's correlation & Spearman's correlation
 - pearson correlation coefficient measures the linear relationship between two datasets.
 Strictly speaking, Pearson’s correlation requires that each dataset be normally distributed.
 Like other correlation coefficients, this one varies between -1 and +1 with 0 implying no correlation.
+- spearman's correlation is not restricted to linear relationships.

 #### 19. Gradient Decent(GD) and Stochastic Grandient Decent(SGD)?